 Opening up to someone about your emotions is extremely difficult if you have anger built up in you.
 Find someone who isn’t involved in the situation that you trust and talk to them.
 Set aside some time with this person, explain that you trust him/her with what you’re about to say and how you feel and that you just need them to lend an ear.

 Sometimes saying how you feel out loud to someone you trust helps.
 If you need it, s/he can provide sound advice if you ask for it.
 I have two amazing souls outside of my current situation that I adore and trust and always feel better after I speak to them.

-If you’ve been lied to by close friends and betrayed by your own family members, you’re in the same ocean as I am.
-It’s hard to jump back into the boat again and trust that you won’t crash and sink or get shoved off the plank.
+If close friends have lied to you or your own family members have betrayed you, you’re in the same ocean as I am.
+It’s difficult to get back into the boat again and trust that you won’t crash and sink or get shoved off the plank.
 I get it.

 However, how can you receive NEW friendships, love, blessings and everything great the world has to offer if you aren’t even open to the idea of being open again?
 Rescue yourself and be your own hero.
 You may be afraid of being hurt again, but don’t miss out on wonderful people because you want to avoid pain.